coder/code-server/doc/FAQ.md

 ## Docker in code-server docker container?

-If you'd like to access docker inside of code-server, we'd recommend running a docker:dind container and mounting in a /var/run directory to share between that and the code-server container.
-Install the docker CLI in the code-server container and you should be able to access the daemon.
+If you'd like to access docker inside of code-server, we'd recommend running a docker:dind container and mounting in a directory to share between dind and the code-server container at /var/run.
+After, install the docker CLI in the code-server container and you should be able to access the daemon as the socket will be shared at /var/run/docker.sock.

 In order to make volume mounts work, mount the home directory in the code-server container and the dind container at the same path. i.e you'd volume mount a directory from the host to `/home/coder`